Making a Difference Scholarship

 The Portage Health Foundation (PHF) Making a Difference Scholarship creates opportunities for students who are residents of Baraga, Houghton, Keweenaw, or Ontonagon counties to enter health science and engineering professions.

 Register to join us for an information session on Tuesday, January 30, from 7–8 p.m.
-You'll hear from current students and get details on how to apply for the scholarship.
+You'll hear about the different health education pathways at Michigan Tech and get details on how to apply for this scholarship.

 Who Should Apply